No sanctions, no nukes, no war!

 The EU is the biggest investor in Russia.
 A new and larger double pipeline, called Nord Stream 2, was built to carry cheap natural gas from Russia through the Baltic Sea and into Europe.
 It provides fuel for EU industries and heat for millions of homes.
 It provides a break from reliance on high-polluting coal and oil.

-Energy comes to 62% of the EU imports from Russia.
+Energy accounts for 62% of the EU imports from Russia.
 It costs much less than gas from the U.S., which is the largest exporter of fracked LNG gas.
 This is a challenge to opening new markets.
 With war and sanctions, U.S. gas and oil corporations will immediately profit from skyrocketing prices for fuel and guarantee their future control of the European market.

 The clash is larger than just a gas pipeline.
 The U.S. economy is focused on military production.
 It is the largest exporter of weapons systems.
 But U.S. imperialism is unable to match China’s Belt and Road development plans.
 More than 138 countries have signed on for new ports, railroads, industrial hubs and low-interest loans.